aaronsaray/aaronsaray.com/_posts/2017-04-23-quick-and-easy-case-sensitive-drive-in-macos.md

 The first solution is to create a disk image on the Mac, using Journaled Case-Sensitive filesystem format, and mounting that with your project files.
 When you restart your Mac, you'll need to mount it again (or, you can make this part of your start-up mechanism.)

 ### Solution 2

+You can re-partition your main disk to have two drives, one that is your normal one and one that is case sensitive.
+(Do not redo your entire drive, because sadly some Mac products will freak out on case-sensitive drives.)
+But, this method gets rid of some of your available storage, permanently.

+### Solution 3

 **What I did!**